sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 ## You will learn
   - How to define and expose an integration flow endpoint as an API
   - How to assign a policy to your API
-  - How to call your API and execute the integration flow using the API portal

 ## Context
 In this tutorial, you will define the endpoint of the integration flow developed in the last tutorial as an application programming interface (API).